bernardinhio/BankAccounts/README.md

 getDetailsOfYearlyInterestRate ()

-this is needed when any instance of the subclass CheckingAccount wants to convert its type to “Savings and Checking” and needs that information that is global for all kinds of accounts.
+This is needed when any instance of the subclass CheckingAccount wants to convert its type to “Savings and Checking” and needs that information that is global for all kinds of accounts.
 Also this information is needed by any instance of the subclass “SavingsAccount” if the client needs to know the interest rate of the bank.

 Each of the subclasses “CheckingAccount” and “SavingsAccount” can convert money from its checkingBalance to its savingsBalance and vice versa, ONLY if that account is of type “Checking and Savings” at the same time

-I created many enum classes in Kotlin, one of the strong concepts is to add methods to any or all enum Items, or even a static method to the enu class itself.
+I created many enum classes in Kotlin, one of the strong concepts is to add methods to any or all enum Items, or even a static method to the enum class itself.

 In Kotlin we can put so many classes together in one file on the root, so I put all the enum classes related to Account inside the Account abstract class.

 I used many powerful concepts of Kotlin such as primary constructors that have the fields initialized by default values which will allow calling all the combination of constructor’s whether by number of parameters or the order of types of parameters.

+--------- To be done next and not done yet ---------

+I didn’t develop yet all the UI about the 3 types of Activity dashboards (CheckingAccount, SavingsAccount and CheckingAndSavingsAccount.
+These 3 Dashboard activities are supposed to do almost the same things except few small things that they are not authorized to do such as SavingsAccount cannot withdraw money up to an OverDraftLimit and a CheckingAccount cannot have a benefit from an Interest rate.
+However the Logic of these operations are already implemented in their respective model classes and also tested with Unit Test.
+So now it is just about calling these methods from activities.
+I will do this next because I thought I might create one only Activity (Refactoring) for all the 3 types of accounts so I save code repetition.

 --------- Some screenshots ---------